 I’ve had horribly dry skin (like flaking-cracked-bubbly-bleeding-grossness) on my hands for several years and have tried so many different products to try to beat it.
-I recently learned that Lavender, Frankincense, and Melrose blend essential oils are great for skin care, so I decided to put them to the test myself.
+I recently learned that Lavender, Frankincense, and Melrose blend essential oils are great for skin care.
+Some people still want to go to a professional to handle issues with skin pigmentation, but for dry skin this seems a little much, so I decided to put them to the test myself.
 This is the first time anything I’ve tried (and I have tried a hundred things!) has actually made my hands look better, not just maintained the same level of dryness.
 My hands look almost – dare I say it – normal??
 I am THRILLED!

 I use this DIY dry skin relief cream as a hand cream, body butter, and even facial moisturizer if I get any redness or rashiness (usually in response to eating something I shouldn’t have – WHEAT, cough, cough).

 The recipe I started from was a lavender-rose hand cream from Overthrow Martha (I love her recipes!).
 I tweaked it a bit and have been loving the results.
 I gave some to a good friend for Christmas who has been battling super dry skin as well, and she started to see improvements within a few days.
 Woohoo!

 - 1/2 cup shea butter